lyutails/eCommerce-Application/README.md

 The eCommerce Application is an application for the [RSSchool](https://rs.school/) final task of 2023Q1 stage#2.
 Done in eager to match latest Front-end technologies alongside with pursue of learning [Commerce Tools](https://commercetools.com/) while following the goal of creating awesome design.

+## Design Layout

+[Design](paste link here) Layout with UIKit and responsive versions for tablet and mobile.

 ## Tech Stack

 ![js](./public/assets/tech-stack-images/js.png)